In-School Mentoring

 1. Please do not exit out of this browser, otherwise you will lose all your work.

-4. As part of the application process, we require 3 references over the age of 18.
+4. As part of the application process, we require references who are over the age of 18.
 Please ensure that you have informed your references that we will be contacting them and encourage them to check their email (including junk mail folder) for the reference email.

-5. Please read the full reference instructions on the application to ensure the right contact is provided.
+5. Full reference instructions are on the application to ensure the right contact is provided.
+You will be provided with a link to the online application if you are eligible for programming.
 Note, a vulnerable sector reference must be someone you’ve reported to and cannot be a family member.

 Our Programs